Growing Green Champions

 Join the community

-If you want to join this community of Green Champions and find out more you can join a WhatsApp Group by clicking on this link from your mobile phone: WhatsApp Group Invite
+If you want to join this community of Green Champions and find out more you can join a WhatsApp Group by using the contact us form below to request an invitation.

 Green Champions include children who are five years old and under (early years) and their families you can find out more about our Little Green Champions Programme here: Little Green Champions – Naturally Birmingham Future Parks Project and for young people who are over five years old but under 18 years old we are developing a Young Green Champions programme: Young Green Champions – Naturally Birmingham Future Parks Project when we say we want everyone to be able to participate in green spaces, we really do mean it.